w3f/polkadot-wiki/docs/learn/learn-collator.md

 needs to ensure that there exist some neutral collators - but not necessarily a majority.
 Theoretically, the censorship problem is solved with having just one honest collator.

-### XCM
+## XCM

 Collators are a key element of the
 [XCM (Cross-Consensus Message Passing Format)](learn-cross-consensus.md).
 By being full nodes of the Relay Chain, they are all aware of each other as peers.
 This makes it possible for them to send messages from parachain A to parachain B.

-## Taking the case for one Parachain
+## Taking the Case for One Parachain

 A start of a new block candidate is initiated with a block creation time.
 The collator aggregates all new transactions at the end of the process.
-When doing so, the collator signs the _parachain block candidate_ and produces state transition proofs, which are a summary of the final account balances caused by the transactions in the candidate block.
+When doing so, the collator signs the *parachain block candidate* and produces state transition proofs, which are a summary of the final account balances caused by the transactions in the candidate block.
 The collator relays the candidate block and state transition proofs to the validators on-chain.
 The validators verify the transactions within the parachain block candidate.
 Upon verification, and if all is well, the validator shares the candidate block with the Relay Chain.

-Parachain block candidates are collected together and a _Relay Chain block candidate_ is produced.
+Parachain block candidates are collected together and a *Relay Chain block candidate* is produced.

 ![parachain candidate block diagram](../assets/polkadot-consensus-example-1.png)